mtzgroup/chemcloud-client/docs/index.md

 # chemcloud - A Python Client for ChemCloud

 `chemcloud` is a python client for the [ChemCloud Server](https://github.com/mtzgroup/chemcloud-server).
-A ChemCloud server securely exposes a [BigChem](https://github.com/mtzgroup/bigchem) compute system over the open internet.
-All input and output data structures come from [qcio](https://github.com/coltonbh/qcio) and using the ChemCloud client looks almost identical to using the [qcop](https://github.com/coltonbh/qcop) library except that calculations are performed on a remote machine rather than the end user's machine.
-The client provides a simple, yet powerful interface to perform computational chemistry calculation using nothing but modern python and an internet connection.
+The client provides a simple yet powerful interface to perform computational chemistry calculations using nothing but modern Python and an internet connection.

 **Documentation**: <https://mtzgroup.github.io/chemcloud-client>